Scholarships & Grants

 Residents of Coffey, Lyon, or Osage counties in Kansas for 1 year or more at the time of their graduating from high school and who immediately enrolled in an institution of higher education in the fall semester following their graduation are eligible for this $1,000 voucher.
 The program begins with 2008 high school graduates.
 Students must be enrolled full-time (12 or more hours) to receive the voucher.
 The voucher is renewable up to four years and will be renewed if the student passes 12 hours each of the fall and spring semesters and has a 2.0 cumulative GPA.
-This program is administered by the Office of Student Financial Aid & Scholarships.
+This program is administered by the Office of Financial Aid, Scholarships, & Veterans Services

 Kansas County Clerks' and Election Officials' Scholarship (KCCEOA) (To Top)